 As a marketer myself, I get it.
 Every decision to invest can feel as though it comes at the cost of something else.
 When we decide to focus our team’s time and energy in one place, we decide not to focus it on another.
 When we choose to invest in new technology, we choose not to invest in others.
 It’s easy to become paralyzed or to remain standing still doing the same things we’ve always done, rather than taking a leap of faith and trying something new that could ultimately make a big impact.

-Sometimes though, we have no choice but to take these difficult decisions, and this is the case for loyalty and retention in 2022.
+Sometimes though, we have no choice but to take these difficult decisions, and this is the case for loyalty and retention.
 These are the forcing functions that have made your decisions for you.
 Your existing customers are already there, so put them firmly at the top of your agenda this year.
 Keep reading for why now’s the best time to focus on customer loyalty.

 I’m not here to tell you to turn off all your acquisition activity.
 You need to continue bringing new customers through the door.
 However, we can’t hide from the fact that our traditional acquisition channels are becoming more expensive.
 Digital advertising spend is forecast to increase to over 600bn dollars worldwide by 2024.
 But alongside that increased spend, we’re seeing a decrease in ROI.
 We can no longer use these channels to collect customer data to use to re-engage shoppers as we have before.